kalinchernev/kalinchernev.github.io/content/post/drupalaton-2016.md

 [Creating a block with Drupal Console][13] was super-easy.
 That was a really neat way to demonstrate injecting the [http_client service][14] via the cli from the [container][15].

 There was also a demo of using the [core REST API module][16], which transforms Drupal into an API server.
-[REST UI module][17] was demonstrated as a site builders' tool to manage the configurations which are otherwise [managed through&nbsp;.yml files][18].
+[REST UI module][17] was demonstrated as a site builders' tool to manage the configurations which are otherwise [managed through .yml files][18].
 Here, it's important to note, that the endpoints of the REST API are controllers.
 Developers have the freedom to choose which format of data to return and via which components.
 For example, one can use the [Symfony's HttpFoundation][19] and its JsonResponse instance.

 In short, there was a lot of good advice, both about REST APIs in general, and Drupal-specific implementations, in combination with third-party tools and components.